Jbirch-Git/Jbirch-Homelab/Security/WAF/WAF Demo.md

 OWASP Top Ten description:
 https://owasp.org/www-project-top-ten/

-WAF's themselves do not mask the identity of the site its intent is more like a firewall that sits infront of the web app you are protection very much like how Firewall's sit infront of critical infrastructure in a castle moat network architecture.
+WAF's themselves do not mask the identity of the site, its intent is more like a firewall that sits infront of the web app you are protection very much like how Firewalls sit infront of critical infrastructure in a castle moat network architecture.

 Let's dive into setting up WAF protection for web apps through CloudFlare.